mportesdev/handpick/README.rst

 Handling dictionary keys
 ------------------------

-When inspecting mappings (dictionaries), you can configure whether or not ``pick`` will inspect dictionary keys by specifying the ``dict_keys`` keyword argument.
-Default is False, which means only values will be inspected.
+When inspecting dictionaries or other mappings, you can configure whether or not ``pick`` will inspect dictionary keys using the ``dict_keys`` keyword argument.
+Default is False, which means only dictionary values are inspected.
 For example:

 .. code-block:: python